Upper Group

 Drama and Movement

-You are your own star: “Sing Cha-Cha-Cha!”
-So goes the cry of an Afro-Cuban song that recent classes have danced to.
-It exemplifies the depth and range of Upper Group.
-Young people in this age group radiate with an abundance of goodwill, integrity, strength, and hope that transfers well to the rigors of a challenging multi-act theatrical performance.
+You are your own star: Young people in this age group radiate with an abundance of goodwill, integrity, strength, and hope that transfers well to the rigors of a challenging multi-act theatrical performance.
 The annual Upper Group Play is a cherished tradition at Walden that children begin to anticipate and prepare for long before they are in the Upper Group.
 The play is a transcendent experience in which the absolutely unbridled enthusiasm of youth is seen gloriously through the primitive art of theatre.
 Over the course of this three-year program children work their way through a series of age-appropriate challenges.

 The children prepare in a variety of ways that actually begin in the earlier grades.
 Students are prepared intellectually by watching and analyzing clips of live performances.
 Singing is an art form and a science.
 Students can explore this world by singing in class for each other and by listening to great singers and figuring out how they can improve and develop their own singing muscles.
 The idea of vocal register or “tessitura” is examined.